 Great restaurants and cafes along the coast take advantage of the location and offer spectacular harbour views.

-Further down the coast is the pretty fishing village of Marsaxlokk, where some of the best seafood restaurants on the island can be found.
+Do you love seafood?
+Head further down the coast to the pretty fishing village of Marsaxlokk, where some of the best seafood restaurants on the island can be found.

 Marsaxlokk is famous for its big Sunday fish market and its many decorative “eyed” painted boats called Luzzus.